Here is what every React Developer needs to know about TypeScript - Part 2

 }, [])

 A typical case might be when a page loads and you want an automatic focus on an input.
-Just specify the type of the DOM element being referenced, in this case HTMLInputElement.
+Just specify the type of the DOM element being referenced, in this case HTMLInputElement

 Some considerations about the above code:

-• The hook will return a read-only current property.
+- The hook will return a read-only

-• If the DOM element is always present, you can set the initial value to null! and avoid the if check.
+in this case. - If the DOM element is always present, you can set the initial value to

 Mutable references

-The second use of useRef is when you want to keep mutable values between renders, e.g. in cases where you need a unique variable for each instance of a component that survives between renders and does not trigger a re-render.
+is when you want to keep mutable values between renders, e.g. in cases where you need a unique variable for each instance of a component that survives between renders and does not trigger a re-render.

 const isFirstRun = useRef(true)